SISRM Workshops

 These workshops provide perspectives of what it means to engage in social scientific research, and how that engagement looks at the University of Chicago.

-- Panel: What do we mean when we say ‘Social Science Research?’ with Mark Bradley, Bernadotte E. Scmitt Distinguished Service Professor of International History and the College, and Leslie Kay, Professor of Psychology Professors Kay and Bradley discuss their journeys to the social sciences, how they view their respective fields within the context of the social sciences, and the advantages and disadvantages of interdisciplinary work.
-Professors also provide students with important points to think about when it comes to understanding research questions.
+• Panel: What do we mean when we say ‘Social Science Research?with James T. Sparrow, Associate Professor in History and the College, and Leslie Kay, Professor of Psychology, Deputy Dean, Social Sciences Division.
+Professors discussed their journeys to the social sciences, how they view their respective fields within the context of the social sciences, and the advantages and disadvantages of interdisciplinary work.
+Professors also provided students with important points to think about when it comes to understanding research questions.

+• Social Science for Humanity: We Can’t ‘Tech’ Our Way Out of It with Paul Poast, Associate Professor, Political Science and Director, Summer Institute in Social Research Methods.
 What is the value of social science research?
 Why bother majoring in social science?
-This workshop explores the importance of the concept economy in solving Big Problems.
+This workshop explored the importance of the concept economy in solving Big Problems.

-This workshop provides students with an overview of the Social and Behavioral Sciences IRB office—what it is, how it came to be, how it functions, and why ethics and procedures matter in social science research.
+• An Introduction to the IRB and the Ethics of Research with Cheryl Danton, IRB Managing Director.
+This workshop provided students with an overview of the Social and Behavioral Sciences IRB office—what it is, how it came to be, how it functions, and why ethics and procedures matter in social science research.

 Library Skills and Research Tools